devops-surya/devops-training/PREREQ_LINUXBASICS/BasicLinux.md

 ```
-cd ---- change directory
+pwd ------present working directory
 ls ------ list the things in the present path
-ls -a -----to see the hidden files
+cd ---- change directory
-pwd ------present working directory
+mkdir  ----- create a directory (folder)
-mkdir  -----create a directory (folder)
+touch -- create a file

 ```